pereira-a/SKAdmin/README.md

 4. Restart or start your server.

 # Notes
 1. Is extremely important to create skadmin_saves directory.
-You can change that in Config.settings.saves_directory
+You can change then name of the folder and files in Config.settings.saves_directory

 # Features
 - [X] Kick Player
 - [X] Ban Player
+- [ ] Unban Player
-- [ ] Ban Management
+- [ ] Admin Ranks
-- [ ] Entered/Leaved Server Message
+- [ ] Enter/Leave Server Messages
 - [ ] Warnings

+# TODO List
+- [ ] DATA:removeLine
+- [ ] Finish Unban Player

 # Credits